Tightness for a stochastic Allen--Cahn equation: Introduction

 Our main result is the tightness of the solutions $(u_\eps)_{\eps>0}$ of \eqref{eq:sac} and the convergence to an evolution of (random) phase indicator functions $u(t,\cdot)\in BV(U)$.
 In particular we prove a uniform control (in $\eps>0$) of the diffuse surface area of $u_\eps$.

 In the next sections we briefly review the analysis of the deterministic Allen--Cahn equation and report on stochastic extensions.
 In Section \ref{sec:prelim} we state our main assumptions and recall some notations for stochastic flows.
 Our main results are stated in Section \ref{sec:res}.
 In Section \ref{sec:ExUn} we prove an existence result for \eqref{eq:sac}.
-Finally in Section \ref{sec:Tightness} we derive the estimates for the diffuse surface area and prove the tightness of solutions.
+The main estimates for the diffuse surface area and the tightness of solutions are proved in Section \ref{sec:Tightness}.
+In the last section we present a discussion of the relation to a stochastically perturbed mean curvature flow by a formal passage to the sharp interface limit in a localized surface energy equality.